Sunshine Coast and Tropical North Queensland

 Head down to the coast today for a three-night stay in Mooloolaba.
 With a sparkling coastline fringed by sugar white sand, it’s not hard to see why it has consistently been voted one of Queensland’s best beaches.

-Leave early for the drive to River Heads and an included visit to K’gari, Fraser Island.
-Your tour today will commence with a ferry transfer to Fraser Island.
+Leave early for the drive to River Heads and an included visit to K’gari.
+Your tour today will commence with a ferry transfer to K'gari.
 Led by an experienced local guide, you’ll see the island’s iconic sights on a curated itinerary of highlights such as Lake McKenzie for a revitalising swim in its crystal clear waters, World Heritage-listed rainforest, 75 Mile Beach and the iconic Maheno Shipwreck.
 Stroll along the Wanggoolba Creek boardwalk to discover the ancient King Ferns, towering Ghost Gums and Pine trees.
 Float down the fast-flowing freshwater of Eli Creek.
 At the end of the day return on the ferry to River Heads, collect your car and return to Mooloolaba.

 From relaxing on the beach to body surfing the rolling waves, walking or cycling along the esplanade to Mooloolaba Split or exploring the labyrinth of canals and waterways on a canal cruise, there’s plenty to see and do.